 Communication With Archaeological Review Committee members

 Archaeological Review Committee meetings regarding land use development applications are quasi-judicial public hearings.
-It is prohibited by law to discuss or communicate in writing or by e-mail with ARC members regarding pending land use development applications prior to an ARC hearing.
+The law prohibits discussing or communicating in writing or by e-mail with ARC members regarding pending land use development applications before an ARC hearing.
 Members of the public are invited and encouraged to attend ARC hearings to speak about their thoughts or concerns about a specific development application.
 The public can also submit written comments for consideration by the ARC.
-Written comments must be submitted to Historic Preservation Division staff, not to ARC members directly.
+Written comments must be submitted directly to Historic Preservation Division staff, not ARC members.
 Send written comments to the City of Santa Fe Historic Preservation Division, P.O.
 Box 909, Santa Fe, NM 87504-0909.